Caltech-IPAC/kete/docs/tutorials/neatm.rst

 NEATM models an asteroid as a perfect Lambertian non-rotating sphere which is heated by the Sun.
 Because the sphere is not rotating, the night side of the asteroid is treated as having no emission at all.
-Clearly these are an idealized set of assumptions, which the model acknowledges by introducing an additional parameter called "Beaming", is a catch-all correction scaling factor to allow the model to adjust for the surface properties, rotation effects, and geometry.
+Clearly these are an idealized set of assumptions, which the model acknowledges by introducing an additional parameter called "Beaming", a catch-all correction scaling factor to allow the model to adjust for the surface properties, rotation effects, and geometry.